Amin-MAG/My-Notes/Backend-Development.md

 ## Rate Limiting

 It is about controlling how many request each client can perform during a specific period of time.
-Rate Limiting help us protect our APIs from being overwhelmed by malicious actors.
+Rate limiting helps us protect our APIs from being overwhelmed by malicious actors.

 Rate Limiting can be based on different factors such as IP address, user ID, or API Key.
 It is possible to have different rate limits on different types of resources.

 ## API Versioning

-Implementing API Versioning is a best practice that allow us to evolve the API over time while maintaining backward compatibility.
+Implementing API versioning is a best practice that allows us to evolve the API over time while maintaining backward compatibility.

 ## Allow Listing